sar99/algorithms/Go/README.md

-#implement algoritms in Go Lang
+#implement algorithms in Go Lang